Services

 • Administrative costs, travel expenses, office equipment, and project financing costs.

-• Land, building acquisition or construction, demolition, and geographic studies.
+• Land, property, and building acquisition or construction, demolition, and related fees.

 • General salaries or professional fees not directly tied to the project, as well as fees paid to owners holding 10% or more of the company.

-• Taxes, loan interest, loan repayment, and payments to entities listed in the RENA registry.
+• Taxes, loan interest, loan repayment, and security equipment.

 Eligible geographic areas